 - Ice maker or cooler not aligned

 If you find that the mold is not completely filled with water, make sure your refrigerator is level.
 Place a level on top of your refrigerator and make sure it is level according to the refrigerator’s instructions.
 You may also have an improperly installed ice maker, and the ice maker itself may not be level.
 Both of these problems can cause problems with hollow ice.

 - Water valve on wall blocked or not fully open

 A water valve located on the wall or under the sink can cause hollow ice cubes to enter from the ice maker.
 Check this valve to make sure it is fully open and that the mesh inside the valve is not clogged.

 - Water inlet valve defective or water level in ice maker corrected

 You may need to adjust the water level for the ice maker.
 If the ice maker water level is correct, use a multimeter to check the water inlet valve on the back of the cooler to make sure it is working properly and not clogged or partially blocked.
 If the meter test is inconclusive or the inlet valve is clogged or blocked, remove and replace the water inlet valve.

-If your Samsung or any other brand ice making machine accidentally dispenses hollow or small ice cubes, call your local ice maker repair services provider, Oceanside Appliance Repair Service.
+If your Samsung or any other brand ice making machine accidentally dispenses hollow or small ice cubes, call your local ice maker repair services provider, Oceanside Appliance Service Center.
 Our technicians will come to fix the issue within a couple of hours, as soon as there is somebody available.
 Usually, we are ready with 95% of requests on the same day, and only the latest ones we might leave for the next morning.
 We accept orders 24/7, because we know, that unpleasant situations might happen when you do not expect them.
 That’s why, an ice maker repair in San Diego County is always there.